prasanth9689/MVVM_Retrofit_API_Activity/README.md

 This subscribes the Observer object to the LiveData object so that it is notified of changes.
 You usually attach the Observer object in a UI controller, such as an activity or fragment.

+**4, What is the MutableLiveData**\
+The MutableLiveData class has the setValue(T) and postValue(T) methods publicly and you must use these if you need to edit the value stored in a LiveData object.
+Usually, MutableLiveData is used in the ViewModel and then the ViewModel only exposes immutable LiveData objects to the observers.

+**5
 <!-- ![Alt text](https://github.com/prasanth9689/MVVM_Retrofit_API_Activity/blob/master/screenshots/Screenshot_20230111_193527.png?raw=true "Optional title") -->
 <a href="url"><img src="https://github.com/prasanth9689/MVVM_Retrofit_API_Activity/blob/master/screenshots/Screenshot_20230111_193527.png?raw=true" align="left" height="600" width="300" ></a>